 WELCOME

 A scientific, literary, theological, political, and moral education is necessary for personal happiness and to perpetuate the blessings of civil and religious liberty.
-That is why Hillsdale College furnishes these beautiful courses for free to all who wish to learn.
+Hillsdale College furnishes these beautiful courses for free to all who wish to learn and to enjoy those blessings.

 Let’s begin.